vlad-filippov/vlad-test/README.md

 Responsive.
 The time spent on this project - 1 hour.

 I heard much about your company.
-Amd i really want to work with you guys.
+And i really want to work with you guys.